 - avoiding long periods of sitting or standing still

-- avoiding excessive alcohol intake and drinking caffeinated beverages late in the day
+- refraining from drinking caffeinated beverages late in the day

 Low blood pressure is not usually a cause for concern.
 However, a person may need medical attention if their symptoms are severe or lead to other problems, such as frequent falls.

 If blood pressure falls suddenly, emergency medical treatment might be necessary.
 Examples of when this might happen include:

 - a trauma leading to external or possible internal bleeding

 - exposure to an allergen, such as an insect sting